 Although voice-driven keywords tend to be longer and more conversational, overall mobile-friendly keywords are short and succinct.
 Typing on a mobile device is tedious, so it should come as no surprise that users don’t want to put in lengthy search phrases.

-You can look for short and snappy keywords using our Keyword Magic Tool.
+You can look for short and snappy keywords using Semrush’s Keyword Magic Tool.
 This allows you to pinpoint shorter keywords in your niche.

-For example, if you’re looking to rank for “how to train for a marathon,” using the advanced filter feature to limit the length of the queries, you’ll find more mobile-friendly keywords like “marathon race training” and “marathon prep plan.”
+For example, if you’re looking to rank for “how to train for a marathon,” using the advanced filter feature to limit the length of the queries, you’ll find more mobile-friendly keywords like “marathon training plan” and “marathon training schedule.”

 Research Location-Based Keywords